Gas Water Heating in Wellington

 - 500mm away from electrical meter boxes vent openings

-On completion a gas installation needs to be certified Gasfitter, and a Registered Electrician which is done as part of the job.
+On completion a gas installation needs to be certified be a Certiyer Gasfitter, and a Registered Electrician if electrical work is done which is done as part of the job.

 The Old Mechanical units

 Many people are familiar with the old mechanical units which deliver a lot less hot water and used to suffer from pilot outage – this is no longer a problem with the new units.
 The old mechanical gas units used to deliver 10-13 liters per minute the new units deliver 20-32 liters per minute of shower temperature water.

 The older units have improved considerably in recent times and are now able to generate their own electricity for ignition purposes.
 That means no pilot any more to go out and no batteries either.

 - Endless showers in the case of continuous flow water heaters